usefulio/forms/README.md

 > **NOTE: throughout this document `tmpl` keyword refers to the template instance object, even if not explicitly stated.**

-* `Forms.mixin(template, options)` - options is an object, you can turn template helpers and events on and off and you can also initialize the document and/or the schema (As an alternative to using `tmpl.form.doc()` and `tmpl.form.schema()` methods).
+* `Forms.mixin(template, options)` - options is an object, you can turn template helpers and events on and off and you can also initialize the document and/or the schema (As an alternative to using `form.doc()` and `form.schema()` methods).
 See [Adding validation](#adding-validation) for an example of how to structure the schema object.

 ```js
   var options = {